Snowdon Ultra® 100 Mile

 29. Should a GPS Tracker be damaged, lost or stolen then the entrant agrees to cover the cost of the tracker which is £150 + VAT per GPS tracker.

-30. Upon withdrawal or completion of Snowdon Ultra, the runner agrees to return the GPS tracker to the Race Organiser.
-If a GPS tracker is not returned to a dedicated Race Marshal then the runner will be charged £150 + VAT.
+30. Upon withdrawal or completion of the Race, the runner agrees to return the GPS tracker to the Race Organiser.
+If a GPS tracker is not returned to a dedicated Race Marshal at Race HQ then the runner will be charged £150 + VAT.

 Extreme care should taken especially at heights where a fall can be serious.
 Llanberis Search & Rescue along with Ogwen Valley Mountain Rescue have been informed of the event.
 We’ll also have our own First Aid at Checkpoints too (though the First Aiders will likely be mobile between CP’s).
 The weather and the amount of miles covered in daylight hours will undoubtedly contribute to the possible dangers encountered during the Race so the mandatory kit must be carried throughout Snowdon Ultra.